kenyoux2/sdd22/README.md

             if game.ReplicatedStorage:FindFirstChild("Cake Prince") or game:GetService("Workspace").Enemies:FindFirstChild("Cake Prince") then if game:GetService("Workspace").Enemies:FindFirstChild("Cake Prince") then
                     for i,v in pairs(game.Workspace.Enemies:GetChildren()) do
-                        if _G.CakePrince and v.Name == "Cake Prince" and v:FindFirstChild("HumanoidRootPart") and v:FindFirstChild("Humanoid") and v.Humanoid.Health > 0 then
+                        if v.Name == "Cake Prince" and v:FindFirstChild("HumanoidRootPart") and v:FindFirstChild("Humanoid") and v.Humanoid.Health > 0 then
                             repeat task.wait()
                                 AutoHaki()
                                 EquipTool(SelectWeapon)